PostHog/posthog.com/contents/docs/libraries/shopify.md

 > **Tip:** Be sure to wrap the code in `{% if first_time_accessed %}` to ensure the event is only sent once.

-Below you'll see the order's total price including taxes (`value`) and the array of products that were ordered with some specific info about the variants:
+Once setup, you can see the order's total price including taxes (`value`) and the array of products that were ordered with specific info about the variants in PostHog:

 ![Order details sent from Shopify as properties on a custom event](../../images/tutorials/shopify/shopify-order-details.png)